sidharthdas/JavaCoreTopic/README.md

 # JavaCoreTopic

+## -> To test anything in spring boot application
+implement CommandLineRunner

 ## -> To check the memory consumption of the application,
 ``` java -> jdk17 -> bin -> jconsole.exe```